Top 4 Ways to Reduce Taxes on RSU Income

 If you opt to sell shares, be sure to calculate which shares are going to be the most beneficial to your bottom line.
 It can be better to sell stock at a loss (aka “tax-loss harvesting”) vs. selling highly appreciated stock that comes with a huge tax bill.

-Example – Let’s say that you had GOOG RSU’s vest at $125/share and it’s currently trading at $100/share.
+Example – Let’s say you had GOOG RSUs vest at $300/share and it’s currently trading at $275/share.
 You can use the $25 loss to write off gains you may have in other taxable investments.
 If you have more losses than you do gains, you can also write off up to $3,000 in losses against your earned income.
-And if your losses exceed gains and the $3,000 income deduction, you can carryforward unused losses forward into unlimited future tax years.
+And if your losses exceed gains and the $3,000 income deduction, you can carryforward unused losses into unlimited future tax years.

 Tax Bunching

-Under the Tax Cuts & Jobs Act (TCJA) many itemized deductions were restricted or eliminated.
+Under the Tax Cuts & Jobs Act (TCJA), many itemized deductions were restricted or eliminated.
 As a result, roughly 11% of the US population itemized their taxes in 2018, compared to 31% in 2017.
-With no further legislation, the TCJA will sunset on December 31st, 2025, at which point we’ll revert back to previous tax brackets and itemized deductions.

 • Medical & Health Expenses – You may deduct medical expenses that exceed 7.5% of your AGI.
 This would be for planned major expenses such as surgeries, braces, etc.